JeremiePat/TimerJS/README.md

 The ``easing`` property is the easing function used by the timer to compute the value of the ``position`` property.
 If the timer is playing, This property is a readonly property.
 Otherwise, you can change the easing function as you wish.

-To change the easing function you have two possibilities.
+To change the easing function you have three possibilities.

 * Creating a custom easing function.
 That function will accept an argument representing the time in a 0-1 range.
+* Using a cubic bezier definition.
+It work [the same as in CSS](http://www.w3.org/TR/css3-transitions/#transition-timing-function-property) but the four coordinates must be provide as an array of the form : [x1, y1, x2, y2]
 * Using one of the following keywords:
   * ``linear``
   * ``easeInQuad``